|MEETING PLACE:||San Juan Inn, Hwy 163 and the San Juan River, Mexican Hat, UT 84531|

 A favorite activity on the San Juan is a visit to Slickhorn Gulch for a much-needed swim in its natural plunge pools.
 This beautiful canyon holds many hidden surprises, including fossils, maidenhair ferns, and waterfalls.

 Our trip draws to a close on Day 5 as we reach the Clay Hills boat ramp.
-Feeling as if we’ve temporarily left our modern age for the past three days, and having grown so close to our guides and fellow travelers, the shuttle ride back to Mexican Hat and “civilization” is bittersweet.
+Feeling as if we’ve temporarily left our modern age for the past four days, and having grown so close to our guides and fellow travelers, the shuttle ride back to Mexican Hat and “civilization” is bittersweet.
 However, it doesn’t take long to realize that although we’ve left the river, the river will never leave us.

 Included in Your Trip Cost